| A comprehensive analysis of transactions was performed

 processes and procedures were put into place to ensure that

+on-going users are assigned to the appropriate roles.
 As part of the redesign, legacy security roles were scrutinized

 for functionality as well as flexibility to adapt to the